simonw/ospeak/README.md

   CLI tool for running text through OpenAI Text to speech

+  Set the OPENAI_API_KEY environment variable to your OpenAI API key to avoid using the --token option every time.

+  Example usage:

+      ospeak "Everyone deserves a pelican" --voice alloy -x 1.5

 Options:
   --version                       Show the version and exit.
   -v, --voice [alloy|echo|fable|onyx|nova|shimmer|all]